-Like banks, the interest rate is pretty lower with this option; sometimes, they offer lower interest, even from banks.
+Like banks, the interest rate is pretty lower with this option; sometimes, they offer lower interest, even than banks.
 Moreover, if you are a member of a Credit Union, you don’t even need to care about bad credit.

 If you aren’t a member, you can become one and ask for a loan to buy a car.